-Photosystem I (PSI) is one of two the photosystems involved in oxygenic photosynthesis.
-PSI of cyanobacteria exists in monomeric, trimeric, and tetrameric forms, which is in contrast to the strictly monomeric form of PSI in plants and algae.
-The tetrameric organization raises questions about its structural, physiological, and evolutional significance.
-Here we report the ~3.9 Å resolution cryo-EM structure of tetrameric PSI from the thermophilic, unicellular cyanobacterium Chroococcidiopsis sp.
+Photosystem I (PSI) is one of two photosystems involved in oxygenic photosynthesis.
+PSI of cyanobacteria exists in monomeric, trimeric, and tetrameric forms, in contrast to the strictly monomeric form of PSI in plants and algae.
+The tetrameric organization raises questions about its structural, physiological, and evolutionary significance.
+Here we report the ∼3.72 Å resolution cryo-electron microscopy structure of tetrameric PSI from the thermophilic, unicellular cyanobacterium Chroococcidiopsis sp.
 TS-821.
-The structure resolves all 44 subunits and 448 cofactor molecules.
+The structure resolves 44 subunits and 448 cofactor molecules.
 We conclude that the tetramer is arranged via two different interfaces resulting from a dimer-of-dimers organization.
 The localization of chlorophyll molecules permits an excitation energy pathway within and between adjacent monomers.
-Bioinformatics analysis reveals conserved regions in PsaL subunit that correlate with the oligomeric state.
+Bioinformatics analysis reveals conserved regions in the PsaL subunit that correlate with the oligomeric state.
 Tetrameric PSI may function as a key evolutionary step between the trimeric and monomeric forms of PSI organization in photosynthetic organisms.